-We began consulting on a container return scheme for New Zealand (NZ CRS) on 13 March as part of the Transforming Recycling consultation. the NZ CRS was one of three proposals we consulted on.
+We consulted on a container return scheme for Aotearoa New Zealand as part of the Transforming Recycling consultation, which ran from 13 March to 22 May 2022.
+The NZ CRS was one of three proposals we consulted on.

-For full details of the NZ CRS proposal, the problems we are trying to solve and the options we have considered read the:
+For full details of the NZ CRS proposal and the options we have considered:

 - read the full consultation document or the Container Return Scheme snapshot

 - read further information on the container return scheme — this information has been provided in response to questions asked in webinars we held as part of the consultation.